Flavinoid/mts/actions/upload_fasta_files/README.md

 $ ./run.sh
 ```

-this will extract the names of all genes that are predicted as being a "Mitochondrial transfer peptide".
+this will extract the names of all proteins that are predicted as being a "Mitochondrial transfer peptide".
 The output is then written to a file

 `/data/out/mitochondrial_transfer_peptides.txt`